CGCookie/retopoflow/docs/v4/strokes.md

 After creating a new or extruded stroke, you can scroll with `Ctrl Mouse Wheel` to increase or decrease the number of interpolated verts or loops.

+When extruding, Strokes will attempt to merge the sides of the extrusion to nearby geometry so that you can use it to quickly fill holes.

 ## Stroke Types